LYME TREATMENT DIDN’T WORK—NOW WHAT

 Can Lyme disease be treated successfully?

 Yes.
 Many patients recover with appropriate treatment, especially when Lyme disease is diagnosed early.
-Others may require more individualized approaches depending on disease stage and response.
+Others may require longer or more individualized approaches depending on disease stage, co-infections, and clinical response.

 Why do Lyme disease treatment options vary?

-Patients present at different stages and may have co-infections, neurologic involvement, or immune-related complications.
-Treatment must be individualized.
+Treatment varies because patients present at different stages of illness and may have co-infections, neurologic involvement, or immune-related complications that affect response.
+No single protocol fits every patient.

 Do all patients need long-term antibiotics?

-No. Many respond to standard treatment.
-Extended therapy is considered selectively based on clinical response.
+No. Many patients respond well to standard treatment.
+Extended or alternative approaches are considered selectively based on clinical response — not automatically applied to all patients with persistent symptoms.

 Why do some patients remain symptomatic after treatment?

-Persistent symptoms may reflect inflammation, nervous system involvement, immune dysregulation, or co-infections.
+Persistent symptoms may reflect inflammation, nervous system involvement, immune dysregulation, or untreated co-infections.
+These mechanisms are not fully understood, which is why individualized reassessment matters more than a one-size-fits-all protocol.

 Dr. Daniel Cameron, MD, MPH